- 1 Updated April 17,2021

 Capped Schools in Raleigh

 When a school is full, enrollment caps may be placed on the school.
 According to the Wake County School Board this happens when the school has reached the maximum number of students they can effectively teach.
-When a school is capped all incoming students to that base school are reassigned to an overflow school.
-If a space opens up at the base school or a cap is lifted students can go back to the base school or stay at the over flow school, but with no transportation provided.
+When a school is capped all incoming students to that base school are assigned to an overflow school.
+If a space opens up at the base school or a cap is lifted students can go back to the base school or stay at the overflow school, but with no transportation provided.